PennyLaneAI/pennylane/doc/introduction/inspecting_circuits.rst

 ...     # ...
 >>> new_func = my_transform(qnode)

-This new function can
-be called with the same arguments as the QNode and returns the desired outcome, such as a dictionary of the QNode's properties, a matplotlib figure drawing the circuit, or a DAG representing its connectivity structure.
+This new function accepts the same arguments as the QNode and returns the desired outcome, such as a dictionary of the QNode's properties, a matplotlib figure drawing the circuit, or a DAG representing its connectivity structure.